jacastanon01/BitVisualWise/README.md

         return self.value.bit_length()
 ```

-The idea of iterating through the bits of any value was fascinating to me and I knew this would be a great foundation for visualizing bitwise operations.
+The idea of iterating through the bits of any integer was fascinating to me and I knew this would be a great foundation for visualizing bitwise operations.
 So I went back to my trusty friend javascript to recreate this class and bring this idea to the web.

-## What it does

-This site allows the user to enter an integer and then see the binary representation of that number and also be able to toggle each bit of the integer by shifting or performing bitwise operations.

-## How I built it

-This site was built with ReactJS using the vite-react-ts template.